 Transit testing using ISTA 2B provides a number of benefits.
-There is a shortened package development time.
-There is also a greater confidence in the product launch.
-The increased protection of products will increase profits.
+The ISTA 2b standard provides a shortened package development time.
+There is also greater confidence in the product launch.
+Thus, the increased protection of products will increase profits.
 It will also reduce product damage.
 An intangible benefit is greater customer satisfaction from reduced returns.
 This leads to increased return business.

-ISTA 2B involves a number of test sequences.
-Atmospheric precondition and atmospheric conditioning are the first two.
-The next sequence is compression.
+The next sequence is compression testing.
 Compression can be completed in one of three ways.
 The first is machine apply and release.
 The next is machine apply and hold.
 The final is weight and load spreader.
 The shipper must determine the method to use.